-Kinondu Kwetu has nine different types of rooms ranging from ocean facing rooms to family cottages.
+Kinondu Kwetu has nine different types of rooms ranging from ocean-facing rooms to family cottages.
 There are two pools – one for adults and one pool large enough to hold scuba diving lessons.
-The property is littered with sun beds, unique places to eat, and even a sauna for those crazy Scandinavians.
-They also have their own stable for guests that want to go horseback riding on the beach, many kayaks, and even a slack rope to practice your balance (Cameron never left this rope).
+The property is littered with sunbeds, unique places to eat, and even a sauna for those crazy Scandinavians.
+They also have their own stable for guests that want to go horseback riding on the beach, many kayaks, and even a slack rope to practice balance.

-We enjoyed relaxing next to the ocean during the day, getting active in the gym or with the activities, and then enjoying an evening in one of their two lounges with jazz music always on the radio.
-The lounges, as well as the rooms, are beautifully decorated and draw on themes from around the Kenyan coast.
+We enjoyed relaxing next to the ocean during the day, getting active in the gym or with the activities, and enjoying an evening in one of their two lounges with jazz music always on the radio.
+The lounges and the rooms are beautifully decorated and draw on themes from around the Kenyan coast.
 This new lodge has an old soul.

-All meals are included in the rate at Kinondo Kwetu and are usually seafood inspired.
-Most meals have focus on healthy ingredients with some dishes being made from scratch!
-We found the staff here are extremely well trained, attentive, and actually care about the comfort and happiness of their guests.
+All meals are included in the rate at Kinondo Kwetu and are usually seafood-inspired.
+Most meals focus on healthy ingredients, with some dishes made from scratch!
+We found the staff here exceptionally well trained, attentive, and care about the comfort and happiness of their guests.

 What makes Kinondo Kwetu a best Diani Beach hotel?
 Personal family feeling, superb atmosphere, welcoming staff, general cleanliness, relaxation, and delicious healthy food.

 The Sands at Nomad is located on one of the main stretches of Diani Beach amongst much of the local life in the area.
 This resort is a medium-sized property good for getting to know people but retains some intimacy in their 26 acres of forest.
 The Sands at Nomad has 18 rooms ranging from basic double rooms to beachfront cottages.